genesiscommunitysuccess/docs/docs/03_server/11_tooling/03_timestamps.md

   - genesisflake
 ---

 The Genesis low-code platform provides monotonically increasing timestamps while ensuring high performance levels.
-This is GenesisFlake, which provides id generation implementation based on Twitter’s [snowflake](https://developer.twitter.com/en/docs/basics/twitter-ids).
+This is GenesisFlake, which generates ids in a similar manner to Twitter’s [snowflake](https://developer.twitter.com/en/docs/basics/twitter-ids).

 In simple terms, GenesisFlake generates unique IDs based on the current timestamp without having to perform database-level synchronisation.
-Additionally, these IDs contain:
+These IDs contain:

 - a node number (which represents the node id within a genesis cluster)
 - a sequence number (used to differentiate IDs generated within the same millisecond)